pikvm/pikvm/docs/faq.md

     * Set the timezone with `timedatectl set-timezone <YourTimeZoneHere>` e.g. `timedatectl set-timezone Australia/Victoria`.
     * Stop the time syncing service with `systemctl stop systemd-timesyncd` as this will prevent the next step if running.
     * Set the time and date with `timedatectl set-time 'YYYY-MM-DD HH:MM:SS'` e.g. `timedatectl set-time '2023-02-26 14:50:10'`.
-    * If you have hardware clock e.g. V3 & V4 HAT, update it with `hwclock --systohc` , then check it with `hwclock --show`.
+    * If you have hardware clock e.g. V3+, update it with `hwclock --systohc` , then check it with `hwclock --show`.
     * Switch filesystem to RO-mode with the command `ro`.